 These gourmet caramel apples are made with the best homemade caramel.

 Add your favorite chopped nuts, chocolate, sprinkles etc to make them your very own and totally gourmet.

 If you like this recipe you may also like:

 - Easy Pancake Mix Cinnamon Apple Streusel Muffins

 - 21+ Delicious Apple Desserts

 - Easy Cinnamon Apple Oatmeal Muffins

-- Price check your ingredients or buy in bulk.
-These were the sale prices I was able to find in the last 2 months for the ingredients and supplies used in the recipe:
+I buy ingredients in bulk and wait ads for sale prices.
+With that said, I was able to find (in the last couple months) the ingredients and supplies used in the recipe for these prices:

 - 2 lb dark brown sugar – $1.19 at Macey’s (associate food) ($0.60 per batch)

 - 1-gallon corn syrup – $9.99 at Macey’s ($0.63 per batch)